mlvu/mlvu.github.io/index.md

 ## Required reading

 Each week comes with a small amount of reading material.
-Most resources are publically available free of charge.
+Most resources are publicly available free of charge.
 If you are a VU student, check Canvas for PDFs of the copyrighted works.

 <table>
 <tr>